Bethel Park, Pennsylvania: Geography

-Surrounding towns
+The highest point in Bethel Park is Rocky Ridge, in the southwestern portion of the borough, 1370 ft, and the lowest point is at the intersection of the Piney Fork and Alsip Run creeks, 980 ft, in the southeast corner.
 Bethel Park has seven borders, including Castle Shannon to the north, Whitehall to the north-northeast, Baldwin to the northeast, South Park to the east and southeast, Peters Township in Washington County to the south, Upper St. Clair to the west, and Mt.
 Lebanon to the north-northwest.

 Geology

 The exposed rocks in Bethel Park are mostly composed of sandstone, limestone, shale, and a few coal layers (Redstone, Waynesburg, Washington, etc.).
 The ages of the exposed rocks bracket the late Pennsylvanian epoch (Gzhelian age; approximately 303 million years ago) near the lowest elevations, and Early Permian period (Asselian age; approximately 297 million years ago) near the highest parts of the southern part of Bethel Park (e.g. Rocky Ridge).
 These sedimentary rocks were deposited as the sea level rose and fell along an ancient coastline (with the region alternating between delta, shallow lake, and shallow sea), and finally being uplifted with the formation of the Appalachian Mountains.

 Bethel Park is underlain by the Pennsylvania-age Monongahela Formation.
 The Monongahela Formation consists of the Uniontown member and the underlying Pittsburgh member, and the base is the Pittsburgh coal seam.
 Much of southern Allegheny County is undermined, and the PADEP indicates that all of Bethel Park was undermined.

 A portion of the area is underlain by the Pittsburgh Terminal No. 8 Mine (Cortis and others, 1975), which was commonly known as the "H" Mine and the Coverdale Mine.
 The mine opened around 1920.
 The historic operations of the Coverdale Mine are apparent on a Bridgeville 7.5-minute topographic map.
-A “Mine Dump” is shown adjacent to the Montour Railroad tracks and South Park Road.
+A "Mine Dump" is shown adjacent to the Montour Railroad tracks and South Park Road.
 Coal was mined through vertical shafts accessing inclined slopes following the dip of the Pittsburgh coal seam.
 Mine voids in the inclined slope resulted from the practice of room and pillar mining during the early 20th century.
 The Coverdale Mine is closed and largely unflooded.